andyfitzsuse/andyfitz.github.io/guide.md

 #### Accepting constraints that I believe can be changed

-I'm sure you've heard sales complain about the quality of marketing-led inquiries.
-Or seen engineering leads call for more seniority in their talent.
-I've personally had to recognise that my business wasn't a business but a feature within a much more lucrative market.

-I try to appreciate opportunities by learning what is at the outer limits of best efforts.
+I try to appreciate opportunities by identifying what is at the outer limits of best efforts.
 I take ownership and am grateful for fixed variables, yet I'm still learning to be satisfied when the status quo is in-fact enough.
 You can always work with what you’ve got;
 I’m working on being satisfied with that.